romainberger/boom/README.md

 ### Did you mean this?

 Here is the only thing added to the basic boom version.
 Let's pretend you want to copy an item called `ridiculously-long-thing`.
-But you quite remember the name.
+But you don't quite remember the name.
 Let's see what happens:

     # How is this thing called again?
     $ boom copy ridiculously-long-stuff